– ‘an information service from the cradle to the grave’, Geoffrey Remington, 1949

 Better borrowing conditions were introduced, allowing fiction books to be retained for longer periods and permitting unrestricted borrowing of non-fiction books for the same period.
 By the late 1950s there were 3 adult and 4 junior deposit stations.

-Following Dash’s resignation, Rex Whalan was appointed Chief Librarian on 6 December 1968.
+In 1965, St Marys Branch Library moved into the former St Marys Council Chambers building on Mamre Road.
+Following Thomas Dash’s resignation, Rex Whalan was appointed Chief Librarian on 6 December 1968.
 In 1970 extensions were made to the Library in Henry Street to accommodate adult lending books.
 On 1 January 1974, Rex Whalan resigned.
 He was followed by Robyn Allen in July 1974.
 A new mobile Library vehicle commenced operation in September 1974.

 Since moving into the Civic Centre Library, an annual booksale was held, raising much needs funds for the purchase of Library bookstock.
 During 1997-98 two booksales raised $12,000.

-By 1998, the Library had loans of over 780,000 items.
-The use of the internet for information and social networking was ever increasing and the Library was at the forefront in providing the community with easy access to this new facility.
+By 1998, the use of the internet for information and social networking was ever increasing and the Library was at the forefront in providing the community with easy access to this new facility.
 By June 1998, over 800 Library customers had spent over 5,000 Internet hours using the Library’s new Paynets service since it was launched in September 1997.
 Along with the Paynet service, Freenet was set up to provide free access for the community of essential websites such as educational and government sites.
+On 12 December 1998, St Marys Branch Library opened in the former Commonwealth Bank building in Queen Street.

 Library staff experienced a number of major changes in technological advances during the latter half of the 2010s.
+These changes also coincided with the closure of two smaller branches at South Penrith and later Emu Plains.
 On 9 February 2016 the Library’s Axcis Management System was converted to Spydus Library Management System.
-During 2017, the Library contracted FE Technologies to supply an RFID tagging system that will revolutionise they way the Library keeps control over the circulation of its collections.
+During 2017, the Library contracted FE Technologies to supply an RFID tagging system that will revolutionise the way the Library keeps control over the circulation of its collections.
 It will also empower customers to not only check out their items quicker and easier (than they have done for the past 24 years), but also check them in when they are returned.
 FE Technologies commenced tagging approximately 200,000 library items on 20 November and completed the project in March 2018.
-The system is currently being prepared for launching later in 2018.
+The system was launched at the end of 2018.